 Fear can stop you in your tracks.
 Leave you frozen, unable to move forward and unable to move backward.
 Clarity of thought disappears, your muscles lock up, tension increases, and pain, both perceived and real, is magnified.
 Managing fear is critical in childbirth.
 With training and practice, it is possible to disengage from the fear.
 In order to do this, you must recognize the fear, stop, take a minute to breathe and practice the techniques outlined below.

 In this exercise, you will begin to work through some of the feelings you have about childbirth.
 It will help you to understand how you talk about childbirth affects your birth outcome.
 You will also come to realize that other people’s comments and ideas might be influencing your beliefs about giving birth.

 Finish the following statements about your experience and your feelings.

 - I believe childbirth…

-- One of my worst fears for the labor and birth is…
+- One of my worst fears for labor and birth is…

-- When I talk about giving birth with other people …
+- When I talk about giving birth to other people …

 - I have concerns about giving birth because…